ppy/osu-wiki/news/2021/2021-07-27-performance-points-star-rating-updates.md

 ---

-A huge thank you goes out to everyone involved in creating, testing and discussing these changes, and another big thanks to ::spaceman\1atlas::{ user=3035836 } for condensing all of these changes down to an easily digestible format.
+A huge thank you goes out to everyone involved in creating, testing and discussing these changes, and another big thanks to ::spaceman_atlas::{ user=3035836 } for condensing all of these changes down to an easily digestible format.

 —osu!team